The COPPEAD Graduate School of Business: Accreditations, associations and initiatives

-COPPEAD has been accredited by the European Quality Improvement System (EQUIS) since 2006.
+COPPEAD has been accredited by the EFMD Quality Improvement System (EQUIS) since 2006.

-Furthermore, COPPEAD has been a Business Association of Latin American Studies (BALAS) member since 1995, a Latin American Council of Business Schools (CLADEA, according to its initials in Spanish) member since 1997, an Association to Advance Collegiate Schools of Business (AACSB International) member since 2000, and a member of The European Foundation for Management Development (EFMD) since 2001.
+Furthermore, COPPEAD has been a Business Association of Latin American Studies (BALAS) member since 1995, a Latin American Council of Business Schools (CLADEA, according to its initials in Spanish) member since 1997, an Association to Advance Collegiate Schools of Business (AACSB) member since 2000, and a member of The European Foundation for Management Development (EFMD) since 2001.

 In April 2008, COPPEAD took the initiative to create The Latin American Alliance of Business Schools (ALADEN, according to its initials in Spanish) in order to promote further integration via knowledge and strengthening of the bonds between Latin American business schools and the corporate world.
 The five founding members are business schools in their respective countries: CENTRUM, COPPEAD, the EGADE Business School, the Instituto de Estudios Superiores de Administración (IESA) and the University of Los Andes (UNIANDES).